 Because the severity of the disorder can vary, its causes and manifestations have been broken down into three categories based on the person’s level of awareness of their actions.
 Neurological design, wherein parts of the brain are affected during early development, and traumatic childhood experiences are the major precipitating factors.
 It’s important to note that people with antisocial personality disorder do not go into a state of psychosis or trance; they are well aware of their actions.
-Based on the symptoms presented, a person with antisocial personality disorder will likely fall under one of these three categories:1
+Based on the symptoms presented,

 - People who commit violent acts without knowing what they’re doing is wrong.
 In such people, it has been found that brain development is affected at several levels while still a fetus in the mother’s womb.

 - Those who know that the act they’re committing is wrong, but cannot control their impulse to act.
 In such groups, traumatic experiences and abuse between the age of three until puberty have been found to be a trigger.

 - People who are fully aware of their actions and consciously make a choice to act or resist based on their circumstances.
 Many of these people have experienced trauma to the brain around adolescence.

 In people under the age of 15, this disorder manifests in behavior that may include cruelty to animals, damaging property, deceitful behavior, and having no regard for rules.

 Symptoms of the disorder in adults can be diverse, making it harder to detect.
 Such

 As you can see, every single part of the disorder is behavioral in nature.
 To be diagnosed clinically, the person must have committed at least one very irresponsible act before reaching adolescence, followed by sustained behavior such as stealing and animal cruelty in older age.4